ramixxx/intranet/README.md

 # README #

-Was originally written just to mess around with the basecamp API's and tryout SQLite LDAP Auth
+Was originally written just to mess around with the basecamp API's and tryout SQLite LDAP Auth and testing Bitbucket issue tracker

 ### How do I get set up? ###